8.02 PROOF OF DEATH AND VERIFICATION OF INSURANCE IN FORCE

 The funds in an Alliance Account begin earning interest immediately and will continue to earn interest until all funds are withdrawn.
 Interest is accrued daily, compounded daily and credited every month.
 The interest rate may change and will vary over time subject to a minimum rate that will not change more than once every 90 days.
 The beneficiary will be advised in advance of any change to the minimum interest rate via the quarterly Alliance Account statement or the beneficiary may call Customer Support at (877) 255-4262.

-Open Solutions Inc. is the Service Provider of the Prudential Alliance Account Settlement Option, a contractual obligation of The Prudential Insurance Company of America, located at 751 Broad Street, Newark, NJ 07102-3777.
-Draft clearing and processing support is provided by UMB Bank, N.A.
+The Bank of New York Mellon is the Administrator of the Prudential Alliance Account Settlement Option, a contractual obligation of The Prudential Insurance Company of America, located at 751 Broad Street, Newark, NJ 07102-3777.
+Draft clearing and processing support is provided by The Bank of New York Mellon.
 Alliance Account balances are not insured by the Federal Deposit Insurance Corporation (FDIC).
-Open Solutions Inc. and UMB Bank, N.A. are not Prudential Financial companies.
+The Bank of New York Mellon is not a Prudential Financial company.

 d.
 Beneficiaries who receive a lump sum payment can take advantage of no cost professional financial advice through the Beneficiary Financial Counseling service.
 More information about BFCS can be found in Chapter 9 of this handbook.